nhalo/YaCoinAnalyzer/README.md

 YaCoinAnalyzer
 ==============

-This tool analysis csv data from the yacoin qt wallet.
+This tool analyzes csv data from the yacoin qt wallet.